-Blizzard is losing yet another top executive, according to a new Bloomberg report, which says that Overwatch executive producer Chacko Sonny will leave the company on Friday.
+Blizzard is losing yet another leader, according to a new Bloomberg report, which says that Overwatch executive producer Chacko Sonny will leave the company on Friday.

 Sonny's departure was announced to staff via email in which new Blizzard co-chiefs Jen Oneal and Mike Ybarra described him as "a thoughtful leader."
 Sonny said in the email that it "has been an absolute privilege" to work at Blizzard, describing his time there as "one of the best experiences of my career."